Healthcare Training Institute - Quality Education since 1979

-On the last track, we discussed three characteristics of childhood agoraphobia, which are development in childhood and adolescence; separation anxiety; and early exposure.
+In the last section, we discussed three characteristics of childhood agoraphobia, which are development in childhood and adolescence; separation anxiety; and early exposure.

 One of the most common anxiety states is, as you know, panic disorder.
 This disorder is characterized by sudden attacks of anxiety which include dizziness, chest pain, and shortness of breath.

-On this track, we will discuss three aspects of panic disorder, namely typical manifestations; irritable bowel syndrome; and loss of significant person.
+In this section, we will discuss three aspects of panic disorder, namely typical manifestations; irritable bowel syndrome; and loss of significant person.

 Three Aspects of Panic Disorder